SyllogismRXS/mini-launchpad/README.md

 mini-launchpad, you need to configure the sources.list file on your local machine.

-Add the following line to your ``/etc/apt/sources.list`` file:
+Add the following line to your `/etc/apt/sources.list` file:

-    deb [trusted=yes] http://<SERVER-IP>/archive xenial/<ARCH>/
+    deb [trusted=yes] http://<SERVER-IP>/archive/ xenial main

-where, ``<ARCH>`` could be amd64, armhf, i386, arm64, etc and ``<SERVER-IP>`` is the server's IP address.
+where `<SERVER-IP>` is the server's IP address.
 Now update your sources and check the policy for a package you pushed to your server:

     $ sudo apt-get update
     $ apt-cache policy <package-name>

 ## Removing packages in mini-dinstall

-To remove packages from the server, login to the mini-dinstall container:
+To remove packages from the server, login to the reprepro container:

-    $ docker exec -it mlp_mini-dinstall_1 /bin/bash

-From there you will want to navigate to the directory where the packages live:

-    $ cd ~/archive/xenial

-Here we should have all our packages organized by supported architectures.
-The next step is to remove all instances of the package we want to remove.
-(To double check what files you'll be purging remove the -delete flag).

-    $ find . -name "dumby-package*" -type f -delete

-Lastly, we want to remove the *.db files located in this directory as they keep stored information about packages uploaded and don't update when the same package is sent to the server causing conflicts when attempting to fetch it later on.

-    $ rm *.db

-## Hash Sum mismatch Error

-If you receive a "Hash Sum mismatch" error when trying to install packages with apt-get, the "Packages" file on the server may have to be regenerated.
-This is mostly easily accomplished by removing the ``*.db`` files on the server and restarting mini-launchpad.
-For example,

-    $ docker exec -it mlp_mini-dinstall_1 /bin/bash
+    $ docker exec -it mlp_reprepro_1 /bin/bash
-    $ cd ~/archive/xenial.db
-    $ rm *.db
-    $ exit                            # exit the mini-dinstall container
-    $ docker-compose -p mlp stop      # stop mini-launchpad
-    $ docker-compose -p mlp up -d     # start mini-launchpad
-    $ docker-compose -p mlp logs -f   # Check mini-dinstall logs

-The client computer's (where apt-get install is run) cached version of the Packages file has to be removed as well:

-    $ sudo rm -rf /var/lib/apt/lists/*
-    $ sudo apt-get update
+You can use `reprepro` to manage the debian packages.
+For example, to list the available xenial packages run the following command:

+    $ reprepro -b /var/repositories list xenial

+To remove a package, run the following command:

+    $ reprepro -b /var/repositories remove xenial <package-name>

 ## Access Build Logs

-Open a browser and navigate to ``http://<SERVER-IP>:9080/build-logs``
+Open a browser and navigate to `http://<SERVER-IP>:9080/build-logs`

 # Other Related Projects